• Skip to primary navigation

 You’re not pitching enough

-Freelancers often send out one query letter and think that’s it.
-But if you’re serious about cracking the nationals that’s just the very first baby step.
+Inexperienced freelancers will often send out one pitch or LOI and think that’s it.
+However, if you’re serious about cracking the nationals that’s just the very first baby step.

 We’ve all heard stories about how it took someone years to break into a publication.
 What were they doing for all those years?
 No, sitting around waiting is not the correct answer.
 They were sending pitches and, most likely, repeatedly getting rejected.